-Object Action Description -keydb -changepw Change the password for a key database. -convert Convert the key database from one format to another. -create Create a key database. -delete Delete the key database. -stashpw Stash the password of a key database into a file. -cert -add Add a CA certificate from a file into a key database. -create Create a self-signed certificate. -delete Delete a CA certificate. -details List the detailed information for a specific certificate. -export Export a personal certificate and its associated private key from a key database into a PKCS#12 file, or to another key database. -extract Extract a certificate from a key database. -getdefault Get the default personal certificate. -import Import a certificate from a key database or PKCS#12 file. -list List all certificates. -modify Modify a certificate.
-Note: Currently, the only field that can be modified is the Certificate Trust field -receive Receive a certificate from a file into a key database. -setdefault Set the default personal certificate. -sign Sign a certificate stored in a file with a certificate stored in a key database and store the resulting signed certificate in a file. -certreg -create Create a certificate request. -delete Delete a certificate request from a certificate request database. -details List the detailed information of a specific certificate request. -extract Extract a certificate request from a certificate request database into a file. -list List all certificate requests in the certificate request database. -recreate Recreate a certificate request. -crypto Indicates a PKCS#11 cryptographic device operation.
-The value after -crypto is optional if it is already specified in the properties file. -tokenlabel Label of a PKCS#11 cryptographic device. -help Display help information for the IKEYCMD command. -version Display IKEYCMD version information.
+-export Export a personal certificate and its associated private key from a key database into a PKCS#12 file, or to another key database. -extract Extract a certificate from a key database. -getdefault Get the default personal certificate. -import Import a certificate from a key database or PKCS#12 file. -list List all certificates. -listsigners List signer certificates delivered with ikeyman -modify Modify a certificate.
+Note: Currently, the only field that can be modified is the Certificate Trust field -populate Populate with included CA Certificates -receive Receive a certificate from a file into a key database. -rename Rename a certificate. -setdefault Set the default personal certificate. -sign Sign a certificate stored in a file with a certificate stored in a key database and store the resulting signed certificate in a file. -certreg -create -create Create a certificate request. -delete Delete a certificate request from a certificate request database. -details List the detailed information of a specific certificate request. -extract Extract a certificate request from a certificate request database into a file. -list List all certificate requests in the certificate request database. -r -recreate Recreate a certificate request. -delet -detai -expor -impor -create Create a secret key. -delete Delete a secret key. -details Show the details of a specific secret key. -export Export secret keys to a file. -import Import secret keys from a file. -list List all secret keys in a key database. -rename Rename a secret key. -help Display this help text. -version Display iKeyman version information.